Leadership

 From time to time, someone's job title changes.
 The hiring manager can use the following steps to change someone's position:

-- Create Slack channel: Create a private "#YYYY-change-title-for-xxxxxx" Slack channel (where "xxxxxx" is the Fleetie's name and YYYY is the current year) for discussion and invite the CEO and Head of Digital Experience.
+- Create Slack channel: Create a private "#YYYY-change-title-for-xxxxxx" Slack channel (replace "xxxxxx" with the Fleetie's name and YYYY with current year) for discussion and invite the CEO and Head of Digital Experience.

 - At-mention the Head of Digital Experience in the new channel with any context regarding the title change.
 Share any related documents with the Head of Digital Experience and the CEO.